Configuring a micro-controller for low-speed USB communication

 In other words, I think this design was intentional.

 I also think, however, that the rationale behind this design has also become “lost knowledge”.
 Texts on programming USB, such as Jan Axelson's book “USB Complete”, do not mention it, because it is more an electronic layout issue than a programming issue.
 Data sheets and application notes typically go no further than to mention that the host detects full-speed versus low-speed via the pull-up resistor.

 Typical is the following forum exchange:

+Yes, this is an NXP support engineer talking about an NXP microcontroller.
 The NXP support engineer would be correct to say that no specific support for low-speed USB is part of the LPC18xx micro-controller design.
 In fact, only few “device controllers” have explicit support for low-speed operation (for “host controllers”, this is a different matter).
 The reason is that it is not needed: support for full-speed USB implies support for low-speed USB.